-We turn now to two Iraq war veterans who are drawing the ire of the Pentagon for their vocal opposition to war.
-A military panel is recommending that Marine Sergeant Adam Kokesh have his honorable discharge revoked for wearing his uniform during an anti-war protest.
-Kokesh is a member of Iraq Veterans Against the War.
-The military began investigating him after the Washington Post published a photograph of him at an anti-war protest in March to mark the fourth anniversary of the war.
+AMY GOODMAN: We turn now to two Iraq War veterans who are drawing the ire of the Pentagon for their vocal opposition to war.
+A military panel is recommending Marine Sergeant Adam Kokesh have his honorable discharge revoked for wearing his uniform at an antiwar protest.
+Kokesh is a member of Iraq Vets Against the War.
+The military began investigating him after The Washington Post published a photograph of him at an antiwar protest in March to mark the fourth anniversary of the war.
 Adam Kokesh also spoke last month in uniform during a Memorial Day protest here in New York.

-ADAM KOKESH: Good morning.
-That is a very good question because a lot of the coverage has grossly simplified the issue and said that I wore my uniform to a protest, which isn’t really accurate at all.
+ADAM KOKESH: Well, good morning.
+That’s a very good question, because a lot of the coverage has grossly simplified the issue and said that I wore my uniform to a protest, which isn’t really accurate at all.
 What we were doing was conducting something called Operation First Casualty.
 And it’s called that because it has long been said that the first casualty of war is the truth.
-So what we did was conduct a mock combat patrol through the streets of Washington, DC, in order to bring a small part of the truth of the occupation home to the American people and give them a small sense of what it’s like to have squads of men in uniform, with rifles, although we were simulating them of course, running around the streets of their city.
+And so, what we did was conduct a mock combat patrol through the streets of Washington, D.C., in order to bring a small part of the truth of the occupation home to the American people and give them a small sense of what it’s like to have squads of men in uniform, with rifles—although we were simulating them, of course—running around the streets of their city.
 And we also had civilians playing affected peoples.
 They weren’t playing Iraqis or pretending to speak Arabic or anything like that, but we treated them as we would treat Iraqi civilians on a daily basis.
-So it was more street theater than general protest, and I do not need to show up to a protest in a uniform to represent myself as a veteran.
-But for this particular demonstration we were simulating a combat patrol, and so that is what we did, that’s why it was appropriate in that setting.
-Now, normally, as I did — or as I am doing today, I should say, I wear this Marine Corps [inaudible] cover, and that is how I choose to represent myself as a veteran.
+And so, it was more street theater than general protest, and I don’t need to show up to a protest in a uniform to represent myself as a veteran.
+But for this particular demonstration, we were simulating a combat patrol, and so that’s what we did, and that’s why it was appropriate in that setting.
+Now, normally, as I did in—or as I am doing today, I should say, I wear this Marine Corps boonie cover, and that’s how I choose to represent myself as a veteran.

-ADAM KOKESH: Yeah.
-Absolutely surprised.
-The first thing that I got was an email from Major John Wyatt of the Marine Corps Mobilization Command, informing me that he was investigating my case and that I may be in violation of certain rules and regulations and so on.
+ADAM KOKESH: Yeah, absolutely surprised.
+And the first thing that I got was an email from Major John Whyte of the Marine Corps Mobilization Command, informing me that he was investigating my case and that I may be in violation of certain rules and regulations and so on.
 And my first reaction was surprise, absolutely, but also shock.
-And I was a little confused to see that the military was investigating a member of the inactive reserve, who had been discharged honorably and who was getting on with his life.
-And I was — and then, upon reflection, I was deeply offended to see — you know, when I realized the implications of this, that the time of an active duty Major is being used to investigate marines in the inactive reserve, on political grounds and based on their political activities.
-I wrote him back a scathing email chastising him for wasting his time while we have marines dying every day in Iraq, on such a petty issue.
-And I said, this is not what Marine Corps leadership is supposed to be about.
-And I concluded by telling him, so no, I am not writing to —- er not responding to recognize my responsibilities under the rules and regulations, but rather to ask you to kindly please go f— yourself.
-And of course, in the email I spelt it out, because that is how marines talk to marines.
+And I was a little confused to see that the military was investigating a member of the inactive reserve, who had been discharged honorably and was getting on with his life.
+And I was—and then, upon reflection, I was deeply offended to see, you know, when I realized the implications of this, that the time of an active-duty major is being used to investigate marines in the inactive reserve on political grounds and based on their political activities.
+And I wrote him back a scathing email chastising him for wasting his time, while we have marines dying every day in Iraq, on such a petty issue.
+And I said this is not what Marine Corps leadership is supposed to be about.
+And I concluded by telling him, "So, no, I am not writing to—or not responding to recognize my responsibilities under the rules and regulations, but rather to ask you to kindly please go f— yourself."
+And, of course, in the email I spelled it out, because that’s how marines talk to marines.

 AMY GOODMAN: And now they are recommending that your honorable discharge be revoked?

 ADAM KOKESH: Well, that’s not exactly accurate either.
-But as a result of this email I sent, and the photographs of me taken in this operation in uniform, the investigating officer recommended that I be separated from the active reserve with an other-than honorable discharge.
-The way it works is that you may receive multiple discharges throughout your military career.
+But as a result of this email that I sent and the photographs of me taking part in this operation in uniform, the investigating officer recommended that I be separated from the inactive reserve with an other-than-honorable discharge.
+And the way it works is that you may receive multiple discharges throughout your military career.
 But it’s your last one that is relevant in terms of your benefits.
-So they would separate me and give me a new discharge which normally you wouldn’t even get from the inactive reserve your time would simply expire.
-And that would supersede my honorable discharge that I received for my services on active duty.
+And so, they would separate me and give me a new discharge, which normally you wouldn’t even get from the inactive reserve—your time would simply expire—and that would supersede my honorable discharge that I received for my service on active duty.

-AMY GOODMAN: What would that mean in your life, to have an other-than honorable discharge?
+AMY GOODMAN: And what would that mean in your life, to have an other-than-honorable discharge?
 Does that mean a dishonorable discharge?

-ADAM KOKESH: Yes, yes, there are a few categories, and it goes from honorable, to general, and then other-than honorable, before bad conduct and dishonorable.
-But other-than honorable is across that line where my benefits would be revoked, essentially I would not be qualified for the health care I am receiving now through the VA.
-I would lose the lifetime treatment for my service-related injuries, namely, my elbow bursitis which I may need an operation on soon.
-And my hypertension which I developed at the age of 23, upon returning from Iraq.
-Theoretically I might have to pay back some of the benefits that I got as a stipend, as a reservist going through college on the GI Bill.
+ADAM KOKESH: Well, yes, there’s, you know, a few categories, and it goes from honorable to general and then other-than-honorable, before bad conduct and dishonorable.
+But other-than-honorable is across that line where my benefits would be revoked, essentially.
+I would not be qualified for the healthcare that I’m receiving now through the VA.
+I would lose the lifetime treatment for my service-related injuries, namely, my elbow bursitis, which I may need an operation on soon, and my hypertension, which I developed at the age of 23 upon returning from Iraq.
+And theoretically, I might have to pay back some of the benefits that I got as a stipend as a reservist going through college through the GI Bill.

-AMY GOODMAN: I want to ask you in a minute about your time in Iraq.
-But I first want to go to Specialist Evan Knappenberger, also an Iraq war veteran.
-Just finished up an eight day, 24hr a day vigil in Bellingham Washington.
-Also wearing his fatigues, standing outside the Federal Building.
+AMY GOODMAN: I want to ask you in a minute about your time in Iraq, but I first want to go to Specialist Evan Knappenberger, also an Iraq War veteran, just finished up an eight-day, 24-hour-a-day vigil in Bellingham Washington, also wearing his fatigues, standing outside the federal building.
 Evan Knappenberger, can you tell us what you did?

 EVAN KNAPPENBERGER: Well, yes.
-I decided a couple of weeks ago that I needed to do something to affect a positive change in all these kind of negative things going on.
-I figured the best way to do that would be to draw some attention to these policies that the military is using to fight this war without actually — you know, a war without conscription, basically.
-So in the middle of the night I had this great idea, just as a symbol of something kind of similar to what Operation First Casualty is, you know, to bring the war to the American people, because there is a big disconnect between the civilian population and those of us who were in Iraq.
-We can see — as veterans of Iraq–we understand kind of the way that these policies get perpetrated, and the American people need to be made aware of that.
+I decided a couple weeks ago that I needed to do something to effect a positive change in all these kind of negative things going on, and I figured the best way to do that would be to draw some attention to these policies that the military is using to fight this war without actually—you know, a war without conscription, basically.
+So, in the middle of the night, I had this great idea, just a symbol of something kind of similar to what Operation First Casualty is, you know, to bring the war to the American people, because there is a big disconnect between the civilian population and those of us who were in Iraq.
+And we can see—us veterans of Iraq, we understand kind of the way that these policies get perpetrated, and the American people need to be made aware of that.
 So I had this great idea to bring that home and ended up on a tower for eight days.